shnam7/svelte-tailwind-markdown-template/README.md

 ```

 ## Developing

+You can use npm scriptes automatically generated by svelte-kit.

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: